spencercap/pyteal-playground/README.md

 ## Development Setup

-This repo requires Python 3.6 or higher.
+This repo requires Python 3.10 or higher.
 We recommend you use a Python virtual environment to install the required dependencies.

+Installing Python:
+- 	use `pyenv` to install + manage your global python version (use >3.10)

-Set up venv (one time):
+Set up venv aka virtual environment (one time):

--   `python3 -m venv venv`
+-   `python -m venv venv`

-Active venv:
+Active venv (VSCode does this automatically if you open the project root):

 -   `. venv/bin/activate` (if your shell is bash/zsh)
 -   `. venv/bin/activate.fish` (if your shell is fish)